jtannas/katachi/docs/docs/Features/Hashes.md

 :::caution

-While you _can_ use an shape for a key, for simplicity it's usually best to stick to simple shapes.
+While you _can_ use a shape for a key, for simplicity it's usually best to stick to simple shapes.

 :::